Wicked (National Tour)

 I observed outside the venue that there were four semi trailers to haul everything needed for this production.
 This set is truly impressive for a tour, and the costumes and lighting are also very good.
 The sound engineering was mostly excellent with just a few minor issues related to microphones cutting out.
 The orchestra was very good.
 This venue has some sightline issues in the side “Royalty” sections, so try to sit as center as you can.
 The orchestra section does not have much slope, so if you are on the shorter side, the balcony is going to be preferred over orchestra seating.
 The balcony has a decent slope to help you see over the person in front of you.
 The stage appeared to me to be too high to enjoy front row orchestra at this venue for this show.
 The inner seats on the sides of “Royalty” in Row C (e.g., ROY-R, Row C, Seats 1-2) are fun, as there is no one in front of you.
 Just note it is not actually an aisle seat, even though it might look like one on the seating chart.

 When I saw this Wicked tour in Seattle in late 2024, I felt like it was one of the best national tour productions I had seen, and I thought the cast was fantastic.
 I wondered how this new cast would compare.
 This cast did not disappoint.
 They were outstanding.
 The vocals, the acting, and the dancing are all what you would expect from a top tier Broadway production.
-I haven’t had a chance to check just how many company members are new, and some of the performers did look familiar, but I do know that both Zoe Jensen (Glinda) and Jessie Davidson (Elphaba) are new in their roles.
+I have not had a chance to check just how many company members are new, and some of the performers did look familiar, but I do know that both Zoe Jensen (Glinda) and Jessie Davidson (Elphaba) are new in their roles.
 When I have seen Wicked in the past, I would frequently leave a show thinking, “Elphaba was the best tonight” or “Glinda was the best tonight,” but tonight, I left thinking Glinda owned Act 1, and Elphaba owned Act 2 (and of course the end of Act 1).
 I do think Zoe is the best Glinda I have ever seen.
 Zoe’s physical acting and her minor nuances make her stand out, especially in Act 1, and you can feel her energy and presence.
 Zoe is an actor I will look for in other shows in the future.
 Jessie is similarly excellent, and I very much enjoyed her Elphaba.
 Jessie’s performance especially in Act 2 reminds us why this show never gets old.
-The vocals and acting throughout this entire company are so good.
-At intermission, I did go off a bit on my soap box about how the musical ends Act 1 with perfection, while the otherwise excellent movie messes up the ending.
-I want the movie to abruptly end with “To Be Continued” at the exact moment the curtain drops in Act 1.
-Instead, the movie adds unnecessary seconds (minutes?) that take away from the power of “Defying Gravity.”
-I don’t think it will ever get old seeing the end of Act 1 in this musical.
-It’s just so good.
+The vocals and acting throughout this entire cast are so good.

-This current national tour of Wicked is highly recommended, and I am so curious to see how Wicked on Broadway compares.
+This current national tour of Wicked is highly recommended, and I am so curious in a few weeks to see how Wicked on Broadway compares [read Broadway review here].
 Follow us on social media (links are at the top of this page) to find out when we publish our review of Wicked (and a bunch of other new shows) on Broadway in just a couple of weeks.

 See more show reviews from 2025.